List of unproduced DC Comics projects: Teen Titans live action film

-Around the time of the cancellation of Teen Titans (2003–06), WB was thinking of a live action film version of the Teen Titans with different looks, but later on it got scrapped and left behind a well-hidden Easter egg in 2007's I Am Legend, where Will Smith's character enters a local video store and in the background is a 2009 Teen Titans movie poster saying that the film is coming soon to DVD.
+Around the time of the cancellation of Teen Titans (2003–06), Warner Bros. was thinking of a live action film version of the Teen Titans with different looks, but later on it got scrapped and left behind a well-hidden Easter egg in 2007's I Am Legend, where Will Smith's character enters a local video store and in the background is a 2009 Teen Titans movie poster saying that the film is coming soon to DVD.
 This was turned into Teen Titans: Trouble in Tokyo.
+The live action film was in development by May 2007 and Robin was the only confirmed member.
+Akiva Goldsman and Mark Verheiden were attached to write.

-Blackbirds
+TNT's Blackbirds

-In September 2014, TNT announced a live-action Teen Titans television series originally titled Titans before Blackbirds.
-In November, Akiva Goldsman and Marc Haimes wrote the script for the pilot.
-Filming was scheduled to begin mid-2015 but was postponed to October.
-The project was ultimately cancelled in January 2016.
-The roster would have included Nightwing, Starfire, Raven, Hawk and Dove and Oracle.
+In September 2014, TNT announced a live-action Teen Titans television series originally titled Titans before it was renamed as Blackbirds.
+Akiva Goldsman and Marc Haimes wrote the script for the pilot.
+Filming was scheduled to begin in mid-2015 but was postponed to October.
+The project was ultimately canceled in January 2016.
+The roster would have included Nightwing, Starfire, Raven, Hawk and Dove, and Oracle.
+A similar project was later released for DC Universe and HBO Max networks, titled Titans in 2018.

+Teen Titans Go! spin-off animated series

+In 2021, Cartoon Network announced a Teen Titans Go! spin-off series based on the song "The Night Begins to Shine" that appeared in several episodes.
+No production updates were released following the initial announcement.

 The Flash

+Filmation's The Flash animated series

+Animation studio Filmation considered making The Flash animated series following the success of The Superman/Aquaman Hour of Adventure, but nothing came out of it.

-Early attempts at a The Flash live action film (2000s)
+Early attempts at The Flash live action film (2000s)

-The WB's Flash
+The WB's Flash and Smallville Flash spin-off

 In 2003, The WB was planning a Flash TV series with Todd Komarnicki signed on to write and executive produce it.
 Inspired by the 1960s science fiction drama The Time Tunnel, the series would have been a loose adaptation of the Flash, depicting him as a fresh-out-of-college Gotham City resident who uses his powers to travel backwards and forwards in time, going on missions.
 As with Smallville, the series would have eschewed superhero costumes altogether.
+Steven S. DeKnight, who was the writer for Smallville, said that there were creative differences over how a Flash television series should be handled, given the previous attempt at translating the character to the small screen in 1990, and that the studio wanted to create a Flash who was a "time-traveling college student from Gotham City".
+As a result, the series never materialized, and the character was ultimately brought to Smallville.
+At one point, there was a consideration for Smallville spin-off starring Bart Allen, but it never came to fruition.